Simple Mail Transfer Protocol: SMTP transport example

 The server's positive reply to the end-of-data, as exemplified, implies that the server has taken the responsibility of delivering the message.
-A message can be doubled if there is a communication failure at this time, e.g. due to a power shortage: Until the sender has received that 250 Ok reply, it must assume the message was not delivered.
+A message can be doubled if there is a communication failure at this time, e.g. due to a power outage: Until the sender has received that 250 Ok reply, it must assume the message was not delivered.
 On the other hand, after the receiver has decided to accept the message, it must assume the message has been delivered to it.
 Thus, during this time span, both agents have active copies of the message that they will try to deliver.
 The probability that a communication failure occurs exactly at this step is directly proportional to the amount of filtering that the server performs on the message body, most often for anti-spam purposes.
 The limiting timeout is specified to be 10 minutes.

 The QUIT command ends the session.
 If the email has other recipients located elsewhere, the client would QUIT and connect to an appropriate SMTP server for subsequent recipients after the current destination(s) had been queued.
 The information that the client sends in the HELO and MAIL FROM commands are added (not seen in example code) as additional header fields to the message by the receiving server.
 It adds a Received and Return-Path header field, respectively.

 Some clients are implemented to close the connection after the message is accepted (250 Ok: queued as 12345), so the last two lines may actually be omitted.
 This causes an error on the server when trying to send the 221 Bye reply.